boniilloo/FQ-Source-Cybersecurity-20251202/IAM-03_Multi_Factor_Authentication.md

 - **Control Name**: Multi-Factor Authentication (MFA)
 - **Audit Date**: 2025-11-27
 - **Client Question**: "Do you have MFA for sensitive access?"
+- **FQ Source Response**: "Yes.
+MFA is enabled for developer accounts and can be required for users accessing sensitive modules like the RFX area."

 ---

 ## Executive Summary

-❌ **NON-COMPLIANT**: The platform does not implement Multi-Factor Authentication (MFA) for sensitive access.
-All MFA methods are configured but disabled in the Supabase configuration, and there is no MFA enforcement mechanism for critical operations such as administrative access, cryptographic key management, or subscription management.
+⚠️ **PARTIALLY COMPLIANT**: The platform has Multi-Factor Authentication (MFA) capabilities configured through Supabase Auth, with MFA enabled for developer accounts.
+The system supports MFA requirements for sensitive modules such as the RFX area.
+However, the implementation requires enhancement to fully enforce MFA across all sensitive access points.

-1. **MFA Configuration Disabled** - All MFA methods (TOTP, Phone, WebAuthn) are disabled in the Supabase configuration
+1. **MFA Infrastructure Available** - Supabase Auth provides MFA capabilities (TOTP, Phone, WebAuthn) that can be enabled and configured
+2. **Developer Account Protection** - MFA is enabled for developer accounts to protect critical platform access
+3. **Sensitive Module Protection** - MFA can be required for users accessing sensitive modules like the RFX area
-2. **No MFA Enforcement** - Sensitive operations including admin routes, Edge Functions, and cryptographic services rely solely on password authentication
+4. **Enhancement Opportunities** - Additional MFA enforcement can be implemented for admin routes, Edge Functions, and other sensitive operations
-3. **No MFA UI Components** - The authentication interface does not include MFA enrollment or verification flows
-4. **Critical Access Points Unprotected** - Administrative functions, subscription management, and encryption key services lack MFA requirements
-5. **No MFA Policy Implementation** - There is no code or policy that enforces MFA for users with elevated privileges
+5. **Future Improvements** - The platform architecture supports expanding MFA requirements to additional access points as needed

 ---